matteoartuso/ecommerce-faas-testing/readme.md

 # Stateful FaaS testing

 Set of function and test scripts to test two FaaS platform, Openwhisk and OpenFaas.
-After a setup phase you will be able to tweak and test a simple ecommerce application on two open-source FaaS platform with about their persistence capabilities.
+After a setup phase you will be able to tweak and test a simple ecommerce application on two open-source FaaS platform about their persistence capabilities.

 ## Notes